-Open Practice Studio (OPS) offers specialised services for the development, ethical preservation, and advocacy of time-based art practices and ephemeral cultural materials.
+Open Practice Studio (OPS) offers specialised advise and services to develop, actualise and preserve performance, time-based art practices, and ephemeral cultural materials.

-We work directly with artists and institutions to develop tailored solutions for time-based art in a range of cultural and commercial contexts.
+We work directly with artists and institutions to develop responsive solutions across a range of cultural and commercial contexts.

 - Documents to articulate and present practice, including written and visual materials

-- Administrative and operational support for time-based art projects in the gallery, library, archive and museum (GLAM)
+- Administrative and operational support to deliver time-based art projects in the gallery, library, archive and museum (GLAM)

 SUSTAINING PRACTICE & COLLECTIONS

-Open Practice Studio can also provide specialised advice for heritage materials that are ephemeral, audio-visual, variable, complex and community-focused.
+Open Practice Studio can also provide support for heritage materials that are ephemeral, audio-visual, variable, complex and community-focused.
 In this capacity, OPS extends its services to any collection or community seeking solutions for variable heritage materials.

-Our expertise lies in the process, production, and documentation of performance, dance, installation, live art and sonic arts.
-We draw on 20 years experience spanning Australia, Europe and USA, within the visual art and performing art sectors, museums, festivals, collections, universities and art residencies.
+Our expertise lies in the process, production, and documentation of performance, dance, installation, live and sonic arts.
+We draw on 20 years experience spanning Australia, Europe and USA, within the visual art and performing art sectors.

-Open Practice Studio (OPS) draws from a network of individuals with specialised knowledge, skills and techniques, facilitated by Helen Grogan.
-Currently based in Naarm/Melbourne, Australia, OPS works internationally through in-person, online, and remote methods.
+Open Practice Studio draws on a network of individuals with specialised knowledge, skills and techniques, facilitated by Helen Grogan.
+Currently based in Naarm/Melbourne, Australia, OPS works internationally in-person and online.
 We are experienced in adapting methods to meet diverse access requirements, including neurodiversity.

 Helen Grogan holds formal qualifications in dance, philosophy, and visual art.
 She is an alumnus of University of Melbourne, Amsterdam University of the Arts, City University of New York, and Deakin University.

-Her experience in performance archives, exhibition archives and time-based art documentation includes work with The Kitchen (New York City), PS122 (New York City), Gertrude Contemporary (Naarm/Melbourne), c3 Contemporary Art Space (Naarm/Melbourne), Movement Research (New York City), Open Archive (Naarm/Melbourne) co-directed by Jared Davis and Helen Grogan, and Hannah Mathews’ exhibition project Action/Response (Naarm/Melbourne).
+Her experience in performance archives, exhibition archives and time-based art documentation includes work with Liquid Architecture (Naarm/Melbourne), Performance Review (Naarm/Melbourne), The Kitchen (New York City), PS122 (New York City), Gertrude Contemporary (Naarm/Melbourne), c3 Contemporary Art Space (Naarm/Melbourne), Movement Research (New York City), Open Archive (Naarm/Melbourne) co-directed by Jared Davis and Helen Grogan, and Hannah Mathews’ exhibition project Action/Response (Naarm/Melbourne).

-As a practicing artist, her installation and performance works have been exhibited in Australia, Japan, Mexico, USA, Netherlands, Germany, Austria, Sweden and online with institutions including: Australian Centre for Contemporary Art (Naarm/Melbourne); National Gallery of Victoria (Naarm/Melbourne); Art Gallery of New South Wales (Warrane/Sydney); Samstag Museum (Tarntanya/Adelaide); Stadtpark Gallery (Krems); Rijksakaemie (Amsterdam); Kontext Festival (Berlin); Chunky Move (Naarm/Melbourne); Netherlands Institute of Architecture (Rotterdam); Ian Potter Museum of Art (Naarm/Melbourne); HAU Hebbel am Ufer (Berlin).
+As a practicing artist, her installation and performance works have been exhibited in Australia, Japan, Mexico, USA, Netherlands, Germany, Austria, Sweden and online with institutions including: Australian Centre for Contemporary Art (Naarm/Melbourne); National Gallery of Victoria (Naarm/Melbourne); Art Gallery of New South Wales (Eora/Sydney/Sydney); Samstag Museum (Tarntanya/Adelaide); Stadtpark Gallery (Krems); Rijksakaemie (Amsterdam); Kontext Festival (Berlin); Chunky Move (Naarm/Melbourne); Ian Potter Museum of Art (Naarm/Melbourne); HAU Hebbel am Ufer (Berlin); KNULP (Eora/Sydney).